tardate/LittleCodingKata/perl/longest-coprime-subsequence/README.md

 }
 ```

-We get the expected results when run interactively:
+This appears to be good enough to get the expected results for the examples provided:

 ```sh
 $ ./challenge.pl "6, 12, 4, 8"